 Exploring the infectious charm of action’s most relatable antihero

 Willis’ casting came as something of a surprise considering McTiernan’s growing reputation as one of the action genre’s newest innovators.
 Arnie may be the last person you would imagine playing this role in hindsight, and the director could have had his pick of numerous musclebound stars after the Austrian oak turned down the role having been presented with an unfinished script by Predator collaborator Joel Silver.
 Before his big screen breakthrough, Willis was best known as private dick David Addison in ’80s TV dramedy Moonlighting, delivering a fresh concoction of comedy and drama that proved just the ticket for McTiernan’s reluctant antihero.
-Thanks to the likes of Die Hard and Richard Donner’s Lethal Weapon, the action movie would evolve in a way that put personality above muscle.
-The action genre had long-since thrived on over the top violence and cute one-liners, but now the action was high-tech, the characters well-rounded and emotionally endearing.
+Thanks to the likes of Die Hard and Richard Donner’s Lethal Weapon, the action movie would evolve in a way that put personality above muscle during the latter part of the 1980s.
+The genre had long-since thrived on over the top violence and cute one-liners, but now the action was high-tech, the characters well-rounded and emotionally endearing.
+Cinema’s purest outlet for thrills and spills had suddenly come of age.